Cindy Hendy wasn't just David Parker Ray's girlfriend throughout his dozens of murders as the "Toy Box Killer" — she was also his accomplice.

 In the face of certain death, Vigil saw her opening on March 22, 1999.
-Hendy had left the keys to Vigil’s restraints on a nearby table while she left the room.
+Cindy Hendy had left the keys to Vigil’s restraints on a nearby table while she left the room.
 Vigil released herself, stabbed Hendy in the neck with an icepick, and bolted out of the trailer.

 Authorities saved Vigil and arrested Ray and Hendy immediately.
 When a reporter asked Hendy if she was in any way involved, she replied:

-After their arrest, Ray and Hendy initially claimed Vigil was a heroin addict that they were trying to detox.
+After their arrest, David Parker Ray and Cindy Hendy initially claimed Vigil was a heroin addict that they were trying to detox.
 Authorities quickly saw through the story after searching the trailer.
 They found the audiotape which backed up Vigil’s claims, and a slew of torture instruments ranging from pulleys, whips, and sexual devices inside the “Toy Box.”